SAP MaxAttention Innovation Workshop: “How business process improvement supports during challenging times” (Virtual, September 8-9, 2020)

 After gaining a first understanding of the reasons for potential inefficiencies or ineffectiveness, such as incorrect master data, low automation rates or untrained end users, Harshad Mishrikotkar from the India CoE Financial Accounting / Human Capital Management dived deeper into how to improve working capital and cash flow.
 It is crucial for all enterprises to manage their working capital and safeguard their liquidity and cash flow, especially in challenging times like today.
 The business process improvement service for SAP solutions can address these matters, based on best practices and the business process improvement tool suite in the SAP Solution Manager.

-The next topic, covered by Jana Oestringer, was focusing on how business process improvement can increase process automation rates of running business processes.
+The next topic, covered by Eric Ma, was focusing on how business process improvement can increase process automation rates of running business processes.
 Higher process automation with less re-work enables customers to be more successful – but how can they do this?
 A very effective tool is the automation rate cockpit, which increases transparency and calculates saving potentials with anticipated automation rates.
 The equation is simple: the higher the automation with less correction, the higher the ROI and the lower the TCO.

 The workshop continued with a discussion round led and facilitated by Lei Xu (China CoE, Manager Integration Validation / Business Process Operations), giving the participants the opportunity to share insights with their peers and the SAP experts about their experiences with achieving tangible business benefits within their SAP solution.
 This was then followed by the wrap up of day one by Linda Loeffler with a Q&A session and final feedback round.